microsoft/playwright/docs/api.md

   - `url` <[string]> URL of the `<link>` tag.
   - `path` <[string]> Path to the CSS file to be injected into frame.
 If `path` is a relative path, then it is resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
   - `content` <[string]> Raw CSS content to be injected into frame.
-- returns: <[Promise]<[ElementHandle]>> which resolves to the added tag when the stylesheet's onload fires or when the CSS content was injected into frame.
+- returns: <[Promise]<[ElementHandle]>>

 Adds a `<link rel="stylesheet">` tag into the page with the desired url or a `<style type="text/css">` tag with the content.
+Returns the added tag when the stylesheet's onload fires or when the CSS content was injected into frame.

 Shortcut for main frame's [frame.addStyleTag(style)](#frameaddstyletagstyle).